 Our satellites may experience anomalies from time to time, some of which may have a significant adverse effect on their remaining useful lives, the commercial operation of the satellites, or our operating results or financial position.
-Other than the anomalies related to the Al Yah 3 satellite (see Note 7.
-Property and Equipment for further information), we are not aware of any other anomalies with respect to our owned or leased satellites during the year ended March 31, 2024.
+Other than the anomalies related to the Al Yah 3 satellite (see Note 6.
+Property and Equipment for further information), we are not aware of any other anomalies with respect to our owned or leased satellites as of June 30, 2024.
 There can be no assurance, however, that undetected existing or future anomalies will not have a significant adverse effect on our operations or revenue in the future.
 In addition, there can be no assurance that we can recover critical transmission capacity in the event one or more of our satellites were to fail.